-You can now get Pottery Making Illustrated on your tablet with this all new enhanced version (May/June 2013 issue coming soon!).
+You can now get Pottery Making Illustrated on your tablet in an all-new enhanced version.
 Stay up with the latest information and experience the world of ceramic art in a whole new way.

 You can still subscribe to Pottery Making Illustrated in print.